 Mark has agreed that it’s a good idea to send progress emails.
+His hospital visits began on February 8th 2018.

 Today, February 16th, we start the chemo sessions – unknown territory for us, and unknown effects.